 It's that time of year again when the outdoor temperatures are cold and the drafts in the house give you a chill.
 That's when it's time to make and eat Chili.

 Since I was asked for this recipe by Jennifer, I decided to post this not so original recipe as an alternative to the canned Chili that Jennifer uses in her recipe.
 This recipe has been in our family for many years and I've made it with tomatoes like this recipe or with canned tomato soup and ketchup which is much quicker.
 Either way it is a basic that I made especially for my husband and I haven't made it much since his passing.
-My son who lives with me does not eat beans of any kind.
-You can also use large cans of chopped tomatoes instead of tomatoes out of the garden.
-If you buy the tomatoes, I suggest doubling the amount of tomatoes and using plum tomatoes.
 Since I did this recipe from memory, I almost forgot to add the red kidney beans to the recipe.
 That would have been disastrous since without the beans it's not chili.

 - 1# ground meat

 - 6-8 tomatoes, cleaned and chopped

 - 1 can tomato paste